named-data/NDN-CCL-API/interest.rst

 :Returns:

-    The max suffix components.
+    The max suffix components count.
 If not specified, return ``-1`` (C++ and Java) or ``None`` (Python) or ``undefined`` (JavaScript).

 Interest.getMinSuffixComponents Method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Get the min suffix components.
+Get the min suffix components count.

 .. note::

-    The suffix components includes the implicit digest component of the full name in the data packet.
+    The suffix components count includes the implicit digest component of the full name in the data packet.
 For example, if the interest name is the prefix /a/b and the data packet name is /a/b/c, then the data packet name has 2 suffix components: "c" and the implicit digest which is not shown.